codersMom/angular100-labs-2020-06-22/Ch03-DataBinding/2display-data/README.md

 ## Steps

-1. In the app.component.html file refer to the three albums by using albumsArray[0] albumsArray[1] albumsArray[2]
+1. In the app.component.html file refer to each of the three albums by using albumsArray[0] albumsArray[1] albumsArray[2]